AElisha001/Cassava-Leaf-Disease-Classification-Project/README.md

 ---

-## 📊 Model Performance
+## 📊 Evaluation
-The model's performance metrics—including accuracy, precision, recall, and F1-score—are evaluated on a validation set.
+The model's performance metrics—including accuracy, precision, recall, and F1-score, are evaluated on a validation set.
 These metrics provide insights into the model's ability to generalize to unseen data.

 ## 🧠 Key Features
 - Transfer Learning: Leverages the ResNet50 model pre-trained on ImageNet, allowing for efficient training on the cassava dataset.